EVENTS AT GDC CHINA

 Independent Games Summit

-The Independent Games Summit will be held on Monday, September 17, the third day of GDC China 2013.
+The Independent Games Summit will be held during GDC China 2015.
 The summit seeks to highlight the brightest and the best of indie development, with discussions ranging from indie game distribution methods through game design topics, guerrilla marketing concepts, student indie game discussions, to successful stories of IGF overseas winners.

 Located in GDC Kiosk area at GDC China, the IGF Pavilion will showcase all finalists for this year's competition in playable formats.
 Members of the development team for each IGF finalist are on hand to discuss and demonstrate the game and talk to top game publishers and distributors attending the show.